Azure-Samples/Agentic-AI-Investment-Analysis-Sample/mock-ui/API_INTEGRATION.md

 2. ✅ Update the NewOpportunity page to create opportunities and upload documents
 3. ✅ Update the Analysis page to fetch and display analysis data
 4. ✅ Update the ProcessDocuments page to work with real document data
+5. ✅ Update the EditOpportunity page to load, update, and manage documents
-5. Implement real-time updates using Server-Sent Events (SSE) for document processing and analysis progress
+6. Implement real-time updates using Server-Sent Events (SSE) for document processing and analysis progress
-6. Update the Upload page (if needed) to handle file uploads
+7. Update the Upload page (if needed) to handle file uploads
-7. Add authentication if required by the API
+8. Add authentication if required by the API
-8. Handle pagination for large datasets
+9. Handle pagination for large datasets
-9. Add proper error boundaries and retry logic
+10. Add proper error boundaries and retry logic
-10. Implement WebSocket connections for real-time workflow updates
+11. Implement WebSocket connections for real-time workflow updates